gini/gini-capture-sdk-android/screenapiexample/README.md

 ### GVL 2.5.0 and older

 The `ReviewActivity` handles the events from the Review Screen.
-As it is a subclass of the Gini Vision Library's `ReviewActivity` you have to declare it in your `AndroidManifest.xml`.
+As it is a subclass of the Gini Capture SDK's `ReviewActivity` you have to declare it in your `AndroidManifest.xml`.
 We recommend setting the title to `gv_title_review`, limit the orientation to portrait and use the `GiniVisionTheme`